-The aim of preparatory visits is to support the preparation and planning of projects and applications within the other activity types in Nordplus Adult.
+The aim of preparatory visits is to support the preparation and planning of projects and applications for the other activity types in Nordplus Adult.

-Grants for travel and subsistence are available for participating in joint meetings between organisations from different countries with a view to clarifying scope for collaboration and planning a concrete application for the next Nordplus Adult application deadline.
+Grants for travel and subsistence are available for participation in a joint meeting between organisations from at least two different programme countries with a view to clarifying scope for collaboration and planning a concrete application for a future Nordplus Adult application deadline.

-Grants may be given for one preparatory meeting of a maximum of five days' duration (including travel time) with the participation of up to two representatives from each organisation.
+Grants are offered for one preparatory meeting of a maximum of five days' duration (including travel time) with the participation of up to two representatives from each traveling organisation.

-One of the participating organisations serves as host for the preparatory meeting.
-Travel expenses grants are only available to cover the travel expenses of the visiting organisations.
+One of the participating organisations serves as host of the preparatory meeting.
+Travel and subsistence grants are only available to cover the travel expenses of the visiting organisations.
+The host organisation is not eligible for a grant.